levackt/scrt-swap/README.md

 This set of tools provides a reasonably secure mechanism for burning ENG on Ethereum, and minting SCRT 1-to-1 on the Enigma chain.

-## Work in Progress

-Development tasks:

-- [x] Smart contract that burns ENG
-- [x] Leader that watches Ethereum, and unsigned tx to the db (mocked tx)
-- [x] Operator watches Ethereum and sign the tx (mocked sig)
-- [X] Leader ratifies the tx and submits to enigma cli
-- [X] Integrate enigmacli into the operator and learder (real tx and sig)
-- [x] Frontend React template integrate with Web and the smart contract
-- [X] Burn ENG form in frontend
-- [x] End-to-end integration test
-- [ ] Stress test and dry run
-- [x] Minter module that authenticates the multisig address (is this needed?)

-Operational tasks:

-- [x] Vote on operators and leader
-- [x] Do we need a Minter module or are coins pre-mined?
-- [ ] Operators configure their private key in their enigmad
-- [ ] Leader creates the multisig address and imports operators public keys in enigmad

 This repo contains the implementation for the [Multisig Setup Proposal](https://hackmd.io/AY1XxpRsQey1E-qB3iSyVg)

 ## Installation